Taming-the-BEAST/Troubleshooting-initialization-issues/README.md

 </figure>
 <br>

-The inference failed to start because a good initial state could not be found, as explained by the error message (_Fould not find a proper state to initialise.
+The inference failed to start because a good initial state could not be found, as explained by the error message (_Could not find a proper state to initialise.
 Perhaps try another seed_).
 This issue is much more complex to diagnose than the previous ones, as it can be caused by many different parts of the analysis configuration.
 The suggestion to try another seed is not a very good one and we will come back to it in the **"Number of initialization attempts"** section below.

 Above the error message BEAST2 traces through its attempt to calculate an initial value for the posterior.
 We can use this trace to figure out which model component is responsible for the issue.
 Remember that the posterior is given by Bayes' formula,